Nebukam/PCGExtendedToolkit/README.md

 ## PCGEx Nodes
 ### Sorting
-> Nodes that sort points, to get better control over order-bound elements such as spline generation.
+Nodes that sort points, to get better control over order-bound elements such as spline generation.

 ###  Relational
-> Nodes that create and manipulate relationships between points
+Nodes that create and manipulate relationships between points

 ### Pathfinding
-> Nodes that leverage relational data to create paths
+Nodes that leverage relational data to create paths

 ### Misc
-> Node that didn't fit in any category.
+Nodes that didn't fit in any category.

 ## Getting Started
 * [Installation](docs/Installation.md)